A holistic view for achieving financial success: Asset Allocation

 Successful investing has many components.
-Each plays an important role contributing to your financial success.
+Each plays an important role in contributing to your financial success.

 Taking a holistic view of all variables is the preferred approach.
 We will cover this topic in two segments.
 Today’s article will review what should be considered when determining your portfolio’s asset allocation.
 Next week I will cover the various factors affecting your ultimate specific investment return.